-Worldpanel's annual Brand Footprint study, a detailed analysis of the world’s shopping habits, summarises the actual shopping habits of consumers in 53 countries, representing 86% of the global population as they managed their households through the cost-of-living crisis.
+Worldpanel's annual Brand Footprint study, a detailed analysis of the world’s shopping habits, summarizes the actual shopping habits of consumers in 53 countries, representing 86% of the global population as they managed their households through the cost-of-living crisis.
 Against a backdrop of double-digit food price inflation, global household FMCG spend increased by 4.8% in 2022, while the volume of items purchased increased by just 0.1%, illustrating that consumers paid more for fewer items, even as they ‘traded down'.

 The Brand Footprint study documents the shift in consumer buying habits, owing to global inflation and the cost-of-living crisis, with households increasingly switching to private labels (+6.3%), cheaper retailers (+10.3%) and smaller, more local brands.
 Spend on branded goods increased by 2.6% to exceed $1,000 for the first time.
 The US leads the world in the purchase of branded goods with an average spend of $2,847 per household, almost three times the global average.
 The analysis also shows growth for FMCG brands lies in attracting new customers (increasing penetration) rather than retaining and expanding with existing customers (increasing frequency).

-Commenting on this year’s edition Guillaume Bacuvier, CEO Worldpanel Division, Kantar, said: “This year’s study paints a complex picture of a retail market adjusting to inflationary pressures and new consumer behaviours.
+Commenting on this year’s edition Guillaume Bacuvier, CEO Worldpanel Division, Kantar, said: “This year’s study paints a complex picture of a retail market adjusting to inflationary pressures and new consumer behaviors.
 Many households are carefully reconsidering their spending habits and switching to discounters and private labels.”